Polish Cultural Programme in Japan 2019

 8th Poland Film Festival in Japan

 polish film festival

-Also in autumn, residents of Tokyo will have the opportunity to get to know the hottest trends in Polish culture, design and lifestyle at the Poland!
+Also in autumn, residents of Tokyo had the opportunity to get to know the hottest trends in Polish culture, design and lifestyle at the Poland!
 Poland!
 Poland!
-Festival, which will be held in the heart of the famous Shibuya district.
+Festival, which was held in the heart of the famous Shibuya district.

-Events organized by the Adam Mickiewicz Institute as part of the celebrations of the 100th anniversary of establishing diplomatic relations between Poland and Japan are supported by:
+Events organized by the Adam Mickiewicz Institute as part of the celebrations of the 100th anniversary of establishing diplomatic relations between Poland and Japan were supported by:

 LOT Polish Airlines

 KGHM Polska Miedź